deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18798/index.md

 ![](figures/figures_2_0.png)

-> 🔼 The figure shows the error distribution of a language model on a chart question answering benchmark, highlighting the common error types of recognition and reasoning mistakes.
+> 🔼 The figure shows the error distribution of a LLM on a chart question answering benchmark, highlighting the two main error types: recognition and reasoning errors.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Error distribution of incorrect answers by MiniCPM-V2.5-Llama3 (Yao et al., 2024) on ChartQA test set (Masry et al., 2022), as judged by GPT-40.
 We present an example chart from ChartQA along with two error cases: one for recognition and one for reasoning.
 The 'Other Errors' include question misunderstood errors, knowledge and hallucination errors, or refusal to answer.